lrnselfreliance/wrolpi/README.md

 **Warning: this will clobber anything else on the Raspberry Pi!
 Do not run this installation script elsewhere!**

 1. Install [Ubuntu Server 20.04](https://cdimage.ubuntu.com/releases/20.04/release/) onto a RaspberryPi.
-2. Login to the new RaspberryPi.
-3. Get the WROLPi installation script
+2. Get the WROLPi installation script
     * `wget https://raw.githubusercontent.com/lrnselfreliance/wrolpi/release/install.sh -O /tmp/install.sh`
-4. Run the installation script
+3. Run the installation script
     * `sudo /bin/bash /tmp/install.sh`
-5. Start WROLPi
+4. Start WROLPi
     * `sudo systemctl start wrolpi.target`
-6. Join the Hotspot or browse to the IP address of your WROLPi!
+5. Join the Hotspot or browse to the IP address of your WROLPi!

 # Charter